 South African National Convention Bureau (SANCB)

-The South African National Convention Bureau (SANCB) sourced and submitted 95 bids for international business events to be hosted in South Africa between 2022 and 2029.
-These 95 bids submission have a combined estimated economic value of R1.2b and can potentially attract 49 232 international and regional delegates to South Africa between 2022 and 2029.
+The 95 bids submission have a combined estimated economic value of R1.2b and can potentially attract 49 232 international and regional delegates to South Africa between 2022 and 2029.

 Multi Fora Engagements

-Over and above, our country will continue to enhance ease of access for tourism priority markets in 24 markets, our analysis indicate that the prioritized tourism markets enjoy a relatively liberal visa regime.
+South Africa will continue to enhance ease of access for tourism priority markets.
+An analysis of SA Tourism priority markets in 24 markets shows that the prioritised tourism markets enjoy a relatively liberal visa regime.

 Thus, more work is required for market development such as in Eastern Europe, Asia in particular China and India and the African continent.
 We will continue to work with our partners and the private sector to monitor and support the implementation of the e-visa system and the requirements for tourist to visit South Africa and for the re-establishment of South Africa’s airlift capacity to ensure adequate capacity for tourism markets.

 In conclusion, chairperson every hand is needed on deck regardless of our political and social affiliations to push and advance the gains of our tourism sector, because we strongly believe that the success of the industry is possible only with the total sum of every effort of everyone in our beautiful country.